We asked our panel of experts for their best advice on how to monitor customer service, to deliver an exceptional customer experience.

 What’s more, a personalized analytics dashboard can help make sense of this customer data as well as monitor KPIs such as average handle time (AHT), supervisor escalations, compliance violations and customer satisfaction scores.

-Thanks to Alex Stenton-Hibbert at Business Systems
+Contributed by: Alex Stenton-Hibbert at Business Systems

 21. Take an Omnichannel Approach